clojurecup2014/logregdog/README.md

 Please let's stick to as few namespaces as possible, as otherwise I get confused.
 We are not aiming for code beauty here, not making a nicely structured lib.

+Please do not make this repository public because my twitter API credentials are in it.

 COMPONENTS:

 webserver: clojure and clojurescript